 Each instance should be able to join the Tower cluster and expand its ability to execute jobs.
 This is a simple system where jobs can and will run anywhere rather than be directed on where to run.
-Ansible Tower 3.2 introduced the ability for clustered instances to be grouped into different pools/queues.
+Also, clustered instances can be grouped into different pools/queues, called Instance Groups.

 Supported Operating Systems

 The following operating systems are supported for establishing a clustered environment:

 Red Hat Enterprise Linux 7 or later (RHEL8 recommended, can be either RHEL 7 or Centos 7 instances)

 Isolated instances are not supported in conjunction with running Ansible Tower in OpenShift.